yashas-hm/AutoWhatsapp/README.md

 ## How It Works 🛠️

-AutoChat Assistant monitors incoming WhatsApp notifications and automatically sends replies based on your predefined messages.
+AutoWhatsapp monitors incoming WhatsApp notifications and automatically sends replies based on your predefined messages.
 It operates silently in the background, seamlessly integrating with your messaging experience.

 ## Installation Guide 📥

-To use AutoChat Assistant:
+To use AutoWhatsapp:

 1. Clone the repository.
 2. Install the app on your Android device.
 3. Grant necessary permissions for notification access and message sending.
 4. Customize your replies within the app.
-5. Activate AutoChat Assistant to start automating your WhatsApp responses.
+5. Activate AutoWhatsapp to start automating your WhatsApp responses.

 ## Contributions 🤝